 Whisk together the cocoa powder, flour and salt in a separate bowl.
 Gently stir the flour mixture into the wet ingredients.
 Mix by hand just until combined; do not over-mix.
 Stir in the chocolate chips and walnuts.
 Pour the batter into the prepared pan.
 Sprinkle with the flaky sea salt.

 Bake until a toothpick inserted in the middle of the brownies comes out clean, about 30 minutes.
 Remove to a wire rack to cool, and then cut into squares.

-"A lot of people are unfamiliar with tempeh, but it's a great ab fat blaster that's packed with protein," says Magers.
+"A lot of people are unfamiliar with tempeh, but it's a great ab fat blaster that's packed with protein," said Magers.
 "Tempeh is made with soy beans but unlike tofu, it's fermented so it's easier to digest.
 Cut it in blocks, then grill it alone, bake it or put it in stir-fries or salads to add that much more protein to your meal."
-For a quick fix, buy a pre-made low-sodium spice rub or make your own (Magers likes a combination of garlic powder, onion powder, oregano, thyme and paprika), massage it into the tempeh and then put it in a frying pan.
+For a quick fix, buy a pre-made low-sodium spice rub or make one (Magers likes a combination of garlic powder, onion powder, oregano, thyme and paprika), massage it into the tempeh and then lightly pan-fry.

 Cook time: 10 minutes

 Prep time: 10 minutes